[Go to TOC]

 is the solution that acts upon the electrodes.

 The CONTAINER holds the electrolyte and provides

 a means mounting the electrodes.

 The PRIMARY CELL is a cell in which the chemical action

 finally destroys one the electrodes, usually the negative.
 The primary cell cannot be recharged.

 SECONDARY CELL is a cell in which the chemical action alters the electrodes and electrolyte.
 The

 electrodes and electrolyte can be restored to their original condition by recharging the cell.

-leaving the cathode to the load cause a positive charge which attracts negative ions from the electrolyte.
-The
+to the load cause a positive charge which attracts negative ions from the electrolyte.
+The negative ions combine

 changes both electrodes.
-This process also depletes the amount active material in the electrolyte.
-A charging
+This process also depletes the amount active material in the electrolyte. a charging current

 is the effect hydrogen surrounding the anode a cell which increases the internal resistance the cell.
 Polarization